Therapy for Trauma in NYC

 You Don’t Have to Keep Carrying This.

-At LightLine Therapy, we help you process what happened, understand its impact, and—most importantly—reclaim your life from it.
+At LightLine Therapy, we help you process what happened, understand its impact, and decrease the power it holds.

 How It Shows Up in Everyday Life